 - Gameboy Camera could be a particularly terrible example of the trope.
 You could unlock special pictures with certain goals.
 Some would be like taking hundreds of pictures, trading tens of pictures to males AND females, or any other of random tasks.

-- Special note goes to the "Enough Already" Trophy.
-It's worth only 1 Awesome point (all other known trophies are worth a multiple of 5 Awesome pointsnote ), and is obtained by grinding your Season stat to its cap.
-Unless you're really lucky and willing to waste Fiction 500 grade cash, this means at least a month of dedicated grinding beyond the point more Seasons becomes anything more than a Bragging Rights Reward.
+- Billy Vs SNAKEMAN has secrets that nobody has found.
+The creator sometimes moves such secrets to less well hidden places.
+Special note goes to the "Enough Already" Trophy.
+It's worth only 1 Awesome point (It was years before there were any other known trophies not worth a multiple of 5 Awesome pointsnote ), and is obtained by grinding your Season stat to its cap.
+Unless you're really lucky and willing to waste Fiction 500 grade levels of the in-game currency, this means at least a month of dedicated grinding beyond the point more Seasons becomes anything more than a Bragging Rights Reward.
 And now you know why it's called "Enough Already".

 - There are 1000 Lums in Rayman 2: The Great Escape, though "officially", there appear to be only 999 after a certain cutscene in which the Big Bad eats one of them; the "last lousy Lum" is hidden in one of the other levels, although only on certain versions.
 There's a bit of Fridge Brilliance in its location too: it's in The Tomb of the Ancients, home to the undead; presumably, that's where the Lum went when it died.

-- In the first Donkey Kong Country, the 101st percent could be obtained by reaching a Bonus Stage hidden inside another Bonus Stage.
+- In the first Donkey Kong Country, the 101st percent can be obtained by reaching a Bonus Stage hidden inside another Bonus Stage.
 The first bonus stage is a matching game where you time your jumps to match three objects.
 You can only get to the second bonus stage by winning the worst item (a single banana), which causes a barrel to drop.
 You then have to grab that barrel and crash through the wall before the "celebration fanfare" is over.
 And you can only use Diddy, because he holds the barrel in front of his body (whereas DK holds it over his head, and you don't have enough time to throw it and then enter the resulting opening).